 As new developments continue to be constructed in the TOD station areas, more frequent transit service may be necessary to adequately serve denser development.
-Studies have shown that frequency of service is a significant factor for determining ridership5 and results from the survey and because they did not work along the rail line.
+Studies have shown that frequency of service is a significant factor for determining ridership and results from the survey and reason to ride SunRail during the current service hours because they did not work along the rail line.
 Similarly, 21.9% of survey respondents who never ride said they do not ride because they could not get to work via SunRail.
 This was the most commonly cited reason for why non-riders do not ride SunRail.
 Instead, they wanted to be able to ride SunRail to downtown Orlando or other destinations after work or during the weekends.
 Some participants also suggested that the frequency of service should be increased during the middle of the day as SunRail's current service hours are not compatible with their work schedule.
 (Author's note: The survey was conducted prior to the Southern Expansion opening and the addition of more mid-day service in July 2018.)